restorecommerce/chassis-srv/README.md

 }
 ```

+The field ``id`` is the main unique identifier.
-The main unique identifier is mapped from the field ``id`` to the equivalent unique ID in each database provider.
+Conversion happens between the main unique identifier and the equivalent unique ID in each database provider.